gpauloski/kfac-pytorch/README.md

 ## Example Scripts

 Example scripts for K-FAC + SGD training on CIFAR-10 and ImageNet-1k are provided.
 For a full list of training parameters, use `--help`, e.g. `python examples/horovod_cifar10_resnet.py --help`.
+Package requirements for the examples are given in [examples/README.md](examples/README.md).

 ### Horovod